 How is SDN Different from Traditional Networking?

 From this perspective, an administrator can ascertain network paths and actively configure network services.
-An SDN also has more ability to communicate with devices throughout the network than a traditional switch.
+An SDN also has more ability to communicate with hardware devices throughout the network than a traditional switch.
 The core difference between the two can be summed up as virtualization.
 SDN virtualizes your entire network.
 Virtualization creates an abstract version of your physical network which allows resources to be provisioned from a centralized location.

 In a traditional network, the data plane tells your data where it needs to go.
 Likewise, under the traditional network model, the control plane is located within a switch or router.
 The location of the control plane is particularly inconvenient because network administrators don’t have easy access to dictate traffic flow (especially when compared to an SDN).

 Under an SDN the control plane becomes software-based and can be accessed through a connected device.
-This means that an administrator can control the flow of traffic from a centralized user interface with greater scrutiny.
+This means that an administrator can control the flow of network traffic from a centralized user interface with greater scrutiny.
 This gives users more control over how their network functions.
 You can also change your network’s configuration settings from the comfort of a centralized hub.
-Managing configurations in this way is particularly beneficial with regards to segmentation of the network as the user can process many configurations promptly.
+Managing configurations in this way is particularly beneficial with regards to the segmentation of the network as the user can process many configurations promptly.

 The reason why SDN has become an alternative is that it allows administrators to provision resources and bandwidth instantaneously.
 It does so while eliminating the requirement to invest in more physical infrastructure.
 In contrast, a traditional network would need new hardware if its network capacity was to increase.
 The traditional model is to buy more equipment, not to press a button on a screen.

 SDN Vs SD-WAN